ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 </amp-carousel>
 ```

-You can add the `lightbox` attribute on an `<amp-carousel>` to lightbox all of its children.
-Currently, the `<amp-lightbox-gallery>` component only supports carousels containing `<amp-img>` as children.
-As you navigate through the carousel items in the lightbox, the original carousel slides are synchronized so that when the lightbox is closed, the user ends up on the same slide as the were originally on.
-Currently, only the `type='slides'` carousel is supported.

-### Captions
+### Add captions

 Optionally, you can specify a caption for each element in the lightbox.
+These
-These fields are automatically read and displayed by the `<amp-lightbox-gallery>` in the following order of priority:
+fields are automatically read and displayed by the `<amp-lightbox-gallery>` in
+the following order of priority:

 - `figcaption` (if the lightboxed element is the child of a figure)
 - `aria-describedby`